 CBD has shown promise for its powerful antipsychotic properties in human trials of treatment-resistant schizophrenia.

-In May 2017, a clinical trial tested the effects of CBD on the debilitating epileptic condition, Dravet’s Syndrome.
+Furthermore, in May 2017, a clinical trial tested the effects of CBD on the debilitating epileptic condition, Dravet’s Syndrome.
 The study found that CBD reduced seizures by half in 43% of subjects who received the medication.
 The trial helped prompt the FDA to approve a CBD oral solution known as Epidiolex, predominantly for seizure cases, in June 2018.

 CBD is also considered an option for depression, anxiety, pain, diabetes, neurodegenerative disease, addiction, head trauma, and many more conditions.